bahleg/OBSIFLASK/example/vault_example/Files editing and rendering.md

 # ✒️ Excalidraw

 [Excalidraw](https://excalidraw.com/) is a tool for creating drawings and canvas-style diagrams.
-FLOBSIDIAN can open `.excalidraw` files directly.
+OBSIFLASK can open `.excalidraw` files directly.
 Example: [[excalidrawexample.excalidraw]]

 Note: There is also [a great Obsidian plugin for excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin).
-It is not currently compatible with FLOBSIDIAN, but support is planned in the future.
+It is not currently compatible with OBSIFLASK, but support is planned in the future.